 The pack’s true calling card, however, is its unique hipbelt design.
 Dubbed the “RotoGlide” system, the hipbelt is mounted on a track and designed to rotate side-to-side and glide up and down to move with your body as you hike.
 But despite these intentions, I didn’t find the design all that functional.
 Under a load of around 35-40 pounds, the hipbelt had a tendency to lock in place, rendering it completely ineffective.
 Further, the belt protrudes from the pack and leaves a healthy gap between the body and pack for air to flow, but as a result, the top of the hipbelt dug into my lower back and created a hot spot.
 It’s worth noting that another one of our testers experienced more movement from the hipbelt (while using the smaller Bora AR 50), but he was carrying less gear over fewer miles.
 He noted that the movement felt unnatural and slightly unstable at first but was fairly easy to adapt to.
 All in all, not everyone will love the design, and I do think it could use some improvements.

 The Bora AR 63 weighs in at 5 pounds 3 ounces for the tall version (5 lbs. even for the regular), which isn’t great news for ounce-counters but is understandable considering the pack’s burly build.
-Stacked up against the competition, it’s fairly average when compared to other multi-day haulers.
-For comparison, our top-rated pack this year, the Osprey Atmos AG 65, comes in a few ounces lighter at 4 pounds 9 ounces, and the larger Aether AG 70 adds a bit of weight at 5 pounds 3.4 ounces.
-Other designs intended for carrying big loads comfortably, including the Mystery Ranch Terraframe 65 (5 lbs.
-11.2 oz.) and Osprey Xenith 75 (5 lbs.
-9 oz.), also come in heavier.
-All things considered, the Bora AR 63 is intended for hard use in the mountains and is far from ultralight.
+Stacked up against the competition, it’s fairly average when compared to other multi-day heavy haulers.
+For comparison, our top-rated pack this year, the Osprey Atmos AG 65, comes in a few ounces lighter at 4 pounds 9 ounces, and the larger Aether Plus 70 adds some weight at 5 pounds 9.7 ounces (the pared-down Aether 65 is 4 lbs.
+15.4 oz.).
+Another design intended for carrying big loads comfortably, the Mystery Ranch Terraframe 65 (5 lbs.
+11.2 oz.), also comes in heavier.
+All things considered, the Bora AR 63 is made for hard use in the mountains and is far from ultralight.
 But if you’re tough on your gear and need your pack to last, the weight is well worth it.